This post was originally published in June 2018. It has been updated with the best and most current stress relief tips for when life feels too hard.

-Sometimes I just wake up in the morning and the first thing I think is, “can I just go back to sleep now and never get up?”
-It’s a sucky mentality, and I try to erase it every way I know how, but the reality is that there are days where stress overwhelms me and it’s really challenging to handle.
+There are days that I wake up in the morning and the first thing I think is, “can I just go back to sleep now and stay there forever?“ It’s a sucky mentality, and I try to erase it every way I know how, but the reality is that there are days where stress overwhelms me and it’s really challenging to handle.
 I’ve mentioned before that I deal with pretty severe anxiety – and I know I’m not the only one.

-If you’re interested in getting some solid (and frequently-practiced) stress relief tips, keep on reading!
+If you’re interested in getting some game-changing, tried-and-true stress relief tips, keep on reading!

 6 Stress Relief Tips for When Life Feels Too Hard